 It is vital that you keep warm in the time around the operation.
 Be aware that the hospital might be colder than at home, so take warm clothes with you, for example a dressing gown.
 It is also important that you tell the healthcare team if you are feeling cold.
 If your body temperature gets too low you could increase your risk of developing complications, including surgical site infections or heart problems.
 The anaesthetist will be ensuring your body temperature is stable during the procedure.

 The healthcare team will take every precaution to make sure that the anaesthetic is safe, but complications can occur.
-Some of these complications are very severe and can even result in death (risk of anaesthesia contributing to death is 1 in 60,000, risk of death caused directly by anaesthesia is 1 in 200,000).
-The following figures relating to risk are from studies of people who have received this anaesthetic, and be aware that your surgeon or anaesthetist will be able tell you if your particular case is at a higher or lower risk of complication.
+Be aware that your surgeon or anaesthetist will be able tell you if your particular case is at a higher or lower risk of complication.

 — Risk of serious damage requiring further treatment: 1 in 1,000